 HIPAA and social media use can lead to some of the most common misunderstandings that health care professionals face.
-Employees who aren’t properly trained on HIPAA and social media can expose your organization to potential HIPAA violations and costly fines.
+Employees who aren’t properly trained on HIPAA and social media can potentially expose your organization to costly HIPAA violation fines.

 Whether your practice is using Facebook to attract new clients, or your employees are posting about their workday on Twitter, improper use of social media can lead to major problems for health care professionals.

 The question becomes: how can health care professionals use social media without violating HIPAA privacy and security requirements?

 When it comes to HIPAA and social media, the most important thing to remember is that social media content should NEVER include information that can be used to identify individual patients or their medical records.
 This kind of data is considered Protected Health Information (PHI) under HIPAA.